ApexRMS/wisdm/docs/_sections/section02.md

 <p id="heading02"> <h2>Covariate Data</h2> </p>

-The **Covariate Data** datasheet contains spatial information on each covariates.
-This information can be input directly, or imported from a csv (right click the datafeed -> Import) with the headers "CovariatesID"(covariate name), "RasterFilePath", "ResampleMethod" (optional), and "AggregationMethod" (optional).
+The **Covariate Data** datasheet contains spatial information on each covariate.
+This information can be input directly, or imported from a csv (right click the **Covariate Data** page and select Import) with the headers "CovariatesID"(covariate name), "RasterFilePath" (Path to the raster on your device), "ResampleMethod" (optional), and "AggregationMethod" (optional).
+Covariates represent spatial data, such as precipitation or slope, that can be used to predict habitat suitability for a species.

 ### Covariate
 In the *Covariate* column, the names of covariates that will be used in the *Scenario* are listed.
 By default, this column is empty.
 ### Raster File
 The *Raster File* column shows the file names of each covariate raster.
 ### Resample Method
-This *Resample Method* column defines which resampling method each raster will be using.
-This column can be created by right-clicking a covariate or raster file and selecting "Resample Method".
+The *Resample Method* column defines which resampling method each raster will be using.
+This column is initially hidden, and can be created by right-clicking a covariate or raster file and selecting "Resample Method".
 Resampling options include Nearest Neighbor, Bilinear, Cubic, Cubic Spline, and Lanczos.
 To learn more about resampling rasters, see [PDF - Resampling Methods, MicroImages.com](https://www.microimages.com/documentation/TechGuides/77resampling.pdf)
 ### Aggregation Method
 The *Aggregation Method* column defines which aggregation method each raster will be using.
-Similarly to *Resample Method*, this column can be created by right-clicking a covariate or raster file and selecting "Aggregation Method".
+Similar to *Resample Method*, this column is initially hidden from view and can be created by right-clicking a covariate or raster file and selecting "Aggregation Method".
 Options for aggregation methods include Mean, Max, Min, and Majority.
 The aggregation method relates to changing the resolution of the raster.
 For more information about these aggregation methods see [Summarize Raster Within (Raster Analysis) - ESRI](https://pro.arcgis.com/en/pro-app/latest/tool-reference/raster-analysis/summarize-raster-within.htm) and [Aggregate (Spatial Analyst)](https://pro.arcgis.com/en/pro-app/latest/tool-reference/spatial-analyst/aggregate.htm).
 <br>

 <p id="heading03"> <h2>Field Data</h2> </p>